algolia/docsearch/docs/src/styling.md

 sizing and breakpoints.

 You can generate your own CSS file by cloning the repository and running `yarn run build:css`.
-The resulting file will be generated in `./dist/cdn`, and should be used instead of the default one.
+It generates the resulting file in `./dist/cdn`, and you should use them instead of the default one.

 [1]: ./assets/default-colorscheme.png
 [2]: https://www.algolia.com/pricing